 attending the APT Management Committee to represent the ADF.

-4.5 The Vice-Chairmen shall assist the Chairman in performing his duties.
-Vice-Chairmen are encouraged to chair the sessions.
-In the absence of the Chairman, one of the Vice-Chairmen will chair the plenary.
+4.5 The Vice-Chairs shall assist the Chair in performing his duties.
+Vice-Chairs are encouraged to chair the sessions.
+In the absence of the Chair, one of the Vice-Chairs will chair the plenary.

-4.6 If the Chairman resigns or is no longer able to fulfil his or her role between the ADF Sessions, then the Secretary General will invite one of Vice-Chairmen to take over the responsibilities as an acting Chairman until the next ADF meeting where a new Chairman of the ADF will be nominated at the earliest plenary session.
+4.6 If the Chair resigns or is no longer able to fulfil their role between the ADF Sessions, then the Secretary General will invite one of Vice-Chairs to take over the responsibilities as an acting Chair until the next ADF meeting where a new Chair of the ADF will be nominated at the earliest plenary session.

-4.7 If a Vice-Chairman resigns or is no longer able to fulfil his or her role between the ADF Sessions, then a replacement Vice-Chairman will be selected at the next meeting.
+4.7 If a Vice-Chair resigns or is no longer able to fulfil their role between the ADF Sessions, then a replacement Vice-Chair will be selected at the next meeting.

-4.8 The Steering Committee of the ADF shall include the Chairman, two Vice-Chairmen and representatives from the APT Secretariat.
+4.8 The Steering Committee of the ADF shall include the Chair, two Vice-Chairs and representatives from the APT Secretariat.
 Representatives from the host administration are invited to the Steering Committee, in the case where the ADF meeting takes place in a host country.
 The Steering Committee shall:

 identify topics for discussion and assist the APT Secretariat in compiling a draft agenda for next Forum,